mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 softmax(x \Theta)
 $$

 Now this part of the expression contains the actual guts of our policy.
-It shows that the state $x$ is multiplied by the parameters $\Theta$ and are passed through a [softmax](https://en.wikipedia.org/wiki/Softmax_function) function.
+It shows that the state $x$ is multiplied by the parameters $\Theta$ and are passed through a [softmax](https://en.wikipedia.org/wiki/Softmax_function) function (again, $x$ is 1 in our example, so this simplifies to just $\Theta$).
 The softmax function is a way of transforming a vector of numbers into a probability distribution.
 It does this by exponentiating each element of the vector and then normalizing the result.
 The softmax function is

 $$
 softmax(z) = \frac{e^{z}}{\sum_{i} e^{z_i}}
+$$

+You could expect the softmax function to return a vector of probabilities that sum to 1.
+This is because the exponential function is always positive, and the sum of the exponentials in the denominator normalizes the probabilities to sum to 1.
+One of these vectors may very well look like this:

+$$
+pr_t = [ 0.1, 0.6, 0.3]
 $$

 _TODO: add a toy that gives a feel for how the softmax function reacts to inputs_